US: Chapter 11

 The three primary goals of Chapter 11 of the Bankruptcy Code are to provide a distressed company with:

 - a fresh start, including allowing for continued business operations during the restructuring process;

-- breathing room from creditors’ collection efforts, known as the ‘automatic stay’; and
+- breathing room from creditors' collection efforts and the continuation or commencement of litigation against the debtor, known as the 'automatic stay'; and

 - the ability to make orderly distributions to creditors in a fair manner consistent with the priority scheme set forth in the Bankruptcy Code.

 In that sense, therefore, the Bankruptcy Code is arguably more 'debtor-friendly' than other countries' insolvency laws.

 Key benefits of filing a Chapter 11 bankruptcy case include, among others, (i) the imposition of the automatic stay to provide protection from creditors and time to restructure financial affairs, including completing a sale or conducting an orderly wind-down, (ii) the power to reject burdensome contracts and leases, (iii) the ability to sell assets 'free and clear' of liens, claims and encumbrances, and (iv) the possibility of 'cramming down' a Chapter 11 plan over objecting parties and binding the non-consenting creditors to its terms.

 A Chapter 11 case is commenced upon the filing of a bankruptcy petition with the bankruptcy court (the date on which this occurs is referred to as the petition date) in an appropriate jurisdiction.
 The Bankruptcy Code requires an entity to have a residence, domicile, place of business or property in the United States to be a debtor.
 While it is usually the case that the distressed company will file a bankruptcy petition commencing a voluntary bankruptcy proceeding, it is not uncommon for a company's creditors to file a petition placing the company in an 'involuntary' bankruptcy proceeding (assuming certain statutory requirements are met).